For Music Faculty click here

 Müller earned a MA in philosophy (1996) and a Ph.D. in political science (2002) from Charles University.
 His publication Češi a občanská společnost (Czechs and Civil Society), published in 2002, has become a core reading for political science educational programs at several universities in the Czech Republic.
 He is a member of the Czech Political Science Association, the American Political Science Association, the Helsinki Committee in the Czech Republic and is on the board of the Institute for Economic and Political Culture, a Prague-based think tank.

-Richard Müller currently holds position as Scholar at the Institute of the Czech Literature, Academy of Sciences of the Czech Republic.
-In 2011, he was a Visiting Professor at Brown University, Providence, RI.
+Richard Müller holds position as a Researcher at the Institute of Czech Literature, Academy of Sciences of the Czech Republic.
+In 2011, he served as a Visiting Professor at the Department of Slavic Languages at Brown University, Providence, RI.

-Richard Müller earned his MA in Czech and English Studies and his Ph.D. in Czech and Comparative Literature at Charles University.
-In 2005, he earned a scholarship at the University of Konstanz, Germany.
+Richard Müller earned his M.A. in Czech and English Studies and his Ph.D. in Czech and Comparative Literature at Charles University.
+In 2005, he won a scholarship at the Department of Literature (Literaturwissenschaft) at University of Konstanz, Germany.

-In 2012, he published A Dictionary of Contemporary Literary Theory, which was nominated for the Book of the Year by Lidové noviny.
-The areas of Richard Müller’s research and expertise include literary theory, modern Czech and English literature and the correlation of literary and historical context and writing.
+In 2012, he published a Dictionary of Contemporary Literary Theory: Glossary of Terms, which was nominated for the Book of the Year by Lidové noviny, a national news daily.
+His Texts in Circulation: An Anthology of Cultural Materialist Approaches to Literature (co-edited) is forthcoming.
+The areas of Richard Müller’s teaching and research interests include literary theory, modern Czech and German literature, relations between literary discourse and ideology and literary communication seen as a specific form of mediality.
 He is also a translator (Roald Dahl’s short stories, Leonardo da Vinci’s notebooks).

 In addition to his academic profession, Richard Müller is a classically trained pianist.

-Currently the editor of the Orientace supplement of the Czech daily newspaper Lidove noviny, Tomáš Němeček graduated with an M.A. in media and mass communications from Charles University in 1996, and in 2003 he earned a law degree from the Charles University Law Faculty.
-From 1993 to 1995 he worked as a reporter and columnist for the weekly Czech magazine Mladý svět.
+Currently head of the legal department in a public hospital in Prague, Tomas Nemecek graduated with an M.A. in media and mass communications from Charles University in 1996, and in 2003 he earned a law degree from the Charles University Law Faculty.
+From 1993 to 1995 he worked as a reporter and columnist for the weekly Czech magazine Mlady svet.
 In 1995 he started writing for the weekly newspaper Respekt, where he was editor-in-chief from 2003 to 2005.
 Later he was the chief commentator of the Czech business daily Hospodarske noviny (2005-2009).
+After this, he became the editor of the opinion supplement and of law and justice supplements in the daily Czech newspaper Lidove noviny (2009-2013).

-Todd Nesbitt is the Department Chair of Communication and Mass Media Studies and the Director of the Master's Program in Professional Communication and Public Relations at the University of New York in Prague (UNYP).
-In 2004 he was awarded the Outstanding Faculty Award for Teaching Excellence at UNYP.
+Dr. Todd Nesbitt is Chair of the department of Communication and Mass Media, and director of the La Salle Master's program in Professional Communication and Public Relations at the University of New York in Prague.

 Jiří Novák has been a freelance teacher of English and Czech for foreigners since 1990; he has been teaching at NYU since the fall of 2001.